Lustreware: Mesopotamia

 The first lustreware pottery was probably made under the Abbasid Caliphate in modern Iraq in the early 9th century, around Baghdad, Basra and Kufa.
 Most pieces were small bowls, up to about 16 cm wide, but fragments of larger vessels have been found, especially at the ruins of the Caliph's palace at Samarra, and in Fustat (modern Cairo).
 Fragments have been found as far away as Spain, North Africa, and Pakistan.
 Unlike the great majority of later lustreware, these very early pieces used three or four different lustre colours, from silver and copper compounds.

 The earliest forms of lustreware were decorated with three to four colours, but as time went on the colours used was reduced to two.
-Recent studies have argued that the preference between polychrome and monochrome has to do with the price of materials and or the availability.
+Recent studies have argued that the preference between polychrome and monochrome has to do with the price and availability of materials.
 This leads to more monochrome wares being produced over polychrome.

 Early Islamic lustreware ceramics were predominately produced in Lower Mesopotamia during the ninth and tenth centuries.
 In the Great Mosque of Kairouan, Tunisia, the upper part of the mihrab is adorned with polychrome and monochrome lustreware tiles; dating from 862 to 863, these tiles were most probably imported from Mesopotamia.
 The reminiscence of shining metal, especially gold, made lustreware especially attractive.
 The bowls were painted with ornamental patterns and designs.
 Some pieces were signed by their makers, this acted as an indication of the admiration towards each craftsman.
 Trading in the Middle East was very popular.

 Abbasid lustreware was traded within the Islamic world.
 The city of Baghdad, Iran and surrounding cities were part of the Silk Road economic system of trading during this period.
 There was a movement of goods generated between Iraq and China which triggered artistic emulations both ends, as well as some transfers of technologies, notably in the realm of ceramics.

 Some Abbasid lustreware can be differentiated by figural vs. vegetal design where some include icons and others show plant life.
 Some displayed both plants and figures.
 At this point in time, there was an aesthetic preference for completely covering the surface of objects with ornamental decoration, and this is also the case for lustreware ceramics.
 As lustreware made appearances in other cultures and countries, less decoration was introduced.
-Abbasid lustreware can either be polychrome or monochrome when it comes to the colours featured in the ceramics.
-It is argued that the different colour types share the quality of the surfaces changing under different conditions.
+Abbasid lustreware can either be polychrome, monochrome or bi-chrome when it comes to the colours featured in the ceramics.
+The polychrome and bi-chrome types are generally associated with the ninth century, while the monochrome type is associated with the late ninth or tenth century.
+The different colour types share the quality of the surfaces changing under different conditions.
 Abbasid potters would normally decorate polychrome bowls with vegetal and geometric patterns, while the monochrome bowls usually had large, centrally placed figures.
 They are visually sensitive and their appearance can change dramatically in particular conditions.